Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 Where to stay in Dalhousie

 Budget: Hugging Clouds is only 5 minutes walk from the start of the Adams Peak hike.
-The owner is incredibly friendly and the rooms are large and spacious.
+The owner is incredibly friendly, and the rooms are large and spacious.

-Budget: I stayed at Subash Hotel which is located a short drive from the entrance to Adam’s Peak.
+Budget: I stayed at Subash Hotel, which is located a short drive from the entrance to Adam’s Peak.
 Coming home to a hot shower, a delicious meal, and a comfortable bed after 8 hours of hiking made this the perfect place to stay!

-Day 9-10 Sri Lanka Itinerary: Nuwara Eliya
+Day 9-10: Nuwara Eliya

 - Time needed: 2 nights

 To ensure your 3 week itinerary for Sri Lanka includes the best that the country has to offer, make sure you visit Nuwara Eliya.
-It’s a quaint little village situated between Kandy and Ella and doesn’t quite fit in with the rest of Sri Lanka!

-Nuwara Eliya is much colder than the rest of the country and I even had to pull out my winter clothes after we arrived!
-It felt like I was in the middle of an old English town, hence it’s often referred to as Little England.
+Nuwara Eliya is much colder than the rest of the country.
+I even had to pull out my winter clothes after we arrived!

 I read a lot of conflicting reviews on Nuwara Eliya, with most recommending that if you have less than 2 weeks in Sri Lanka, you should give it a skip.
 But I disagree!